DavidDock/ElephantMouseMonkey/README.md

 ### Images

-All the images were taken from [www.vecteezy.com/](https://www.vecteezy.com/) with no attribution required.
 The images chosen are to enhance the UX for the target audience.
 The images are bright and cartoonish matching the games animal theme and looking to entertain the user.
+There are large background images covering each page and the user can choose what background image they woukd like for the game.

 ### Wireframes